 - A tenant can take a case against their landlord regarding standard and maintenance of a dwelling.
 You must first write a letter to your landlord, outlining the issues, and giving them a reasonable period in which to rectify the situation.
 If the problem persists after the letter has been sent, you may take a case against the landlord through the RTB

 - However, please note the enforcement of Minimum Standards for rental accommodation is dealt with by the various Local Authorities.
 If you believe that the dwelling is sub standard, you can contact your Local Authority and request that they carry out an inspection.
 Any subsequent enforcement against a landlord who fails to comply with the Housing (Standards for Rented Housing) Regulations is a matter for the Local Authorities.
 A portion of the RTB registration fees are given over to the Local Authorities to carry out such inspections but other than funding, we have no further function in relation to inspection or enforcement.

 Disputes that involve alleged breaches of minimum standards include the following:

-- Allegations of breach of landlord obligations pursuant to Section 12 (1) (b) in which a landlord of a dwelling is obliged to carry out all such repairs necessary to ensure that a dwelling complies with the standards for housing and repairs and replacements of fittings necessary to ensure the dwelling is to a standard comparable to the condition at the commencement of the tenancy and in compliance with any such standards for the time being prescribed;
+- Allegations of breach of landlord responsibilities pursuant to Section 12 (1) (b) in which a landlord of a dwelling is responsible to carry out all such repairs necessary to ensure that a dwelling complies with the standards for housing and repairs and replacements of fittings necessary to ensure the dwelling is to a standard comparable to the condition at the commencement of the tenancy and in compliance with any such standards for the time being prescribed;

 - A dispute relating to the validity of a Notice of Termination - A landlord may terminate a Part 4 tenancy (a tenancy that would usually last for a period of four years) pursuant to Section 34 (5) if the landlord has to substantially refurbish or renovate the dwelling or the property containing the dwelling in a way which requires the dwelling to be vacated for that purpose.